The Chunking Mismatch: Why Your HTML Tags Are Killing AI Retrieval

 </div>

-To a dumb chunker, this is just a stream of text.
-There is no signal that "Pricing" and "$50" belong together.
-They are just words floating in a sea of generic tags.
+To a dumb chunker this is just a stream of text.
+No signal that "Pricing" and "$50" belong together.
+They're words floating in a sea of generic tags.
 When the knife falls, it falls randomly.

 Strategic Framework: Chunk-Aware HTML

-To fix this, we must adopt Chunk-Aware Formatting.
-We must use HTML5 semantic tags to signal logical boundaries.
-We are essentially drawing dotted lines on the page and telling the robot: "If you must cut, cut here."
+The fix is chunk-aware formatting: use HTML5 semantic tags to signal logical boundaries.
+You're drawing dotted lines on the page and telling the robot: if you must cut, cut here.

 <h3>How do I reset my password?</h3>